Stock-Market-Predictor-LSTM/Stock_Market_Predictor_Web_App/README.md

 ├── manage.py
 └── delete_tables.py - Used to manual delete celery task results from the database.
 (Django project is configured to delete every 10 minutes)
 ```
+## More information
+Please visit my [LSTM repo](https://github.com/Stock-Market-Predictor-LSTM/stock-market-predictor-lstm) for more information regarding how the LSTM is used to predict stock prices.
 ## Future Enhancements
 - **Unrestricted Historical News Data**: Plan to integrate more extensive historical news data.
 - **Improved Headline Scraping**: Enhancing the efficiency of scraping news headlines.